neerajk555/SQL-Training-exercise/module-12-transactions/04-Paired-Programming.md

 # Paired Programming — Transactions

-## Challenge: Ticket Booking System — 35 min
+## Challenge: Ticket Booking System

 **Goal:** Build a robust ticket booking system where two users try to book the same seat.
 Learn about race conditions, locking, and concurrency!